rnelsonchem/gcmstools/docs/start.rst

    interface and running Python commands from an IPython interpreter.
 This section covers some of the basics.

-#.
-Appendix B: Examples.
-Basic data extraction and plotting examples are
+#. :doc:`Appendix B <appendB>`: Examples.
+Basic data extraction and plotting
-   presented.
+   examples are presented.
+Check out this section if you want some ideas about processing, plotting, or extracting data.

 .. _GitHub: https://github.com/rnelsonchem/gcmstools